 Udemy for Business has released its 2021 Workplace Learning Trends Report.
-The report details training courses that have seen a surge in demand and show a significant increase in upskilling year on year.
-According to the data gathered by Udemy, this is mostly driving by the growing numbers of organisations identifying skills gaps within their business as well as recognising their responsibility to close the gap.
+The report details training courses that have seen a surge in demand and show a significant increase in upskilling yearly.
+According to the data gathered by Udemy, this is mostly driving by the growing numbers of organisations identifying skills gaps within their business.
+This also includes recognising their responsibility to close the gap.

 Evaluating and creating a culture of workplace learning within your organisations is a key best practice and initiative for keeping ahead of the trends for 2021.

 The six training trends that will define the workplace in 2021 are:

 3 – Data Literacy